arojasag/frontend/README.md

 ### Hot-reload in Docker

-To enable hot-reload development in Docker, run the container with a volume mount to sync your local changes:
+This will watch for file changes and automatically rebuild.
+To enable hot-reload development in Docker, run the container with a volume mount to sync your local changes in `dev` mode:

 1. Build in `dev` mode: